Writing Clearly and Simply

 Unfamiliar acronyms and abbreviations mean nothing to readers.
-Expanding acronyms and abbreviations allows readers to learn their meaning.
+Expanding them helps readers learn their meaning.
 This is especially true the first time, or the first few times, an acronym or abbreviation is used.

-The teacher had to prepare an IEP for the children with LD and had to comply with the NCLB regs in order to meet AYP reqs.
+The teacher prepared IEPs for the LD children and had to comply with NCLB to meet AYP.

-The teacher had to prepare an Individualized Education Plan (IEP) for the children with learning disabilities (LD), and had to comply with the regulations of the No Child Left Behind (NCLB) Act in order to meet the Annual Yearly Progress (AYP) requirements.
+The teacher prepared individualized education plans (IEPs) for the children with learning disabilities (LD), and had to comply with the regulations of the No Child Left Behind (NCLB) Act in order to meet Annual Yearly Progress (AYP) requirements.

 Readers tend to lose the main point of long, run-on sentences.
 Help readers stay focused by creating shorter sentences.